johnathancall/startup/README.md

 Provided endpoints, namely for accessing the current list of websites and adding a new website, and referenced them from the frontend.

 Added third-part endpoints, specifically by referencing random quote and picture generators in the 'about' page.

+## Database Deliverable

+Included /register/ and /login/ endpoints, called upon register and login respectively Added database.js to create new collection for each user under the startup database